 Ranvilles Junior School Curriculum

-Learning is enriched through school trips and visitors to the school.
-In addition to year group trips, the children will also visit four London museums – The Natural History Museum, The British Museum, The Science Museum and The Imperial War Museum – in their time at the school.
-We are fortunate to have a school minibus which enables us to take the children out of school to experience ‘hands on’, experiential learning linked to their topics.
-In the spring term of year six the children are also given the opportunity to participate in a week long residential trip to Marchants Hill (PGL centre) in Surrey focusing on promoting confidence, self-esteem and team building, encouraging the children to step out of their comfort zone and challenge themselves in an outdoor learning setting.
+Our curriculum is enriched through planned trips to places such as Butser Ancient Farm, Portsmouth Historic Dockyard, The Science Museum and The Natural History Museum to name but a few, all designed to enhance the children’s learning through hands on practical activities.
+In the spring term of year six the children are also afforded the opportunity to participate in a week long residential trip to Marchants Hill (PGL centre) in Surrey focusing on promoting confidence, self-esteem and team building, encouraging the children to step out of their comfort zone and challenge themselves in an outdoor learning setting.